The Visual Continuity of Star Trek

 Unlike the Andorians, Tellarites and Talosians, and in stark contrast to the Klingons, the looks of other existing aliens remained untouched, beginning in Discovery's season 2.
 The Barzan (Nhan, since season 2), Cardassian, Lurian (both since season 3) and Trill (additionally in SHO: "The Trouble with Edward") make-ups are exactly as we know them from classic Trek.

 The redesign of some established alien species continues in Discovery's fourth season and in Strange New Worlds.
 We may argue that the redesigned Ferengi, who can be seen in DIS: "Anomaly" as a Starfleet officer, has a multispecies heritage much like President Rillak.
-But "...But to Connect" shows a non-Starfleet Ferengi with the same new make-up.
+But "...But to Connect" shows a non-Starfleet Ferengi with the same new make-up and "Jinaal" yet another one, the bartender on the Discovery.
+So it is safe to say that this is how all Ferengi are supposed to look now.
 The Akaali in DIS: "The Examples" and the Changeling in "All In", on the other hand, look exactly as they did in ENT: "Civilization" and in DS9, respectively.
 Regarding Strange New Worlds, Hemmer is an Aenar unlike those seen on Star Trek Enterprise.
 His look is consistent with the new make-up for Andorians on Discovery.
 The Bolian make-up in the series is the classic one as it used to be in later Voyager episodes.

 Uniforms